CS-546-Project/CS-546-Web-Programming-Project/README.md

     "passport-local": "^1.0.0",
     "uuid": "^3.1.0"

-## Running the tests

-//Explain how to run the automated tests for this system

-### Break down into end to end tests

-//Explain what these tests test and why

 ### And coding style tests

 We ran all the HTML code against a validator and fixed all the errors